Mercurial Workflows: Stable & Default

 The goal of this workflow is to do all non-bugfix development on the default

 branch.
-Pure bug fixes should go on the stable
+Pure bug fixes should go on the stable branch so stable stays as,

 well, "stable" as possible.